 Expenses like electricity bills can be a huge expense if you run your bar business both on NEPA and generator so my best advice for you here is to cut off your business from NEPA and run only on gen – putting on your gen only during business hours.

-9. How to Attract Customers in Bar Business
+9. Attracting Customers in Bar Business

-There different ways you can attract customers to your bar business in Nigeria.
+There are different ways you can attract customers to your bar business in Nigeria.
 Some of these are:

 A. Give Good Customer Service